Please read from the beginning and if possible print our INDEX page before exploring our hub of NETGROUPS.

 In summary, as requested by Our Lady explicitly and implicitly when she appeared at La Salette (France), the main objective of this catechetical apostolate is to teach and invite Catholics, especially non-practicing and/or lukewarm Catholics, to better understand, obey, and (likewise) re-share the "Five Commandments of the Catholic Church."
 Although deeply bonded by God’s Ten Commandments and rooted into the Sacred Tradition from day one, they are dismissed or simply ignored by the great majority of irresponsible Catholics as if optional or mere suggestions, but not divine Precepts which they are.
 Some even consider it a kind of five "jokes," fake man-made obligations not worthy to be learned, much less to submit one’s life under them.
 No wonder Our Lady at La Salette, our loving mother, cried tears of sadness for having no choice but to warn of severe consequences against Christendom and, therefore, the world, if at least the "Day of the Lord" were not minimally respected.
 And that message preceded her visit and future messages from Fatima-Portugal, almost too late precisely because Christianity didn’t care about her first preventive warnings, at La Salette.
 Such a historical curse of Marxism that she tried to prevent in Fatima -- now deeply aggravated by other ideologies -- would likely never happen if we Christians had appreciated God’s generosity in giving us six days during each week, reserving just one for rest and worship, which is the only way to secure that humanity would not live like animals and its consequent path of self-destruction.

 Basically, each one of the Five Commandments of the Catholic Church, even when combined, only mandates the absolute minimum -for the benefit of the faithful- that any Catholic must observe in order to have and preserve the Grace of God during a lifetime just to "survive," not thrive.
 Let’s start by remembering Our Lord’s declaration for each one of us: "If you do not eat my flesh and do not drink my blood, you will have NO [real] Life (capital ‘L’ = fullness of Life, Peace, Hope,... at least on earth) in you!”
 Therefore, the very first Commandment of the Church ordered and reminded us to minimally "Keep the Lord’s Day by -at least- participating in the Sunday Mass EVERY Sunday (plus "days of obligation").
 The second Precept requires the "Confession of our sins at least once a year."
 And the third is "To receive the Eucharist at least once a year."
-These, alone, are already a life-or-death determinant; let’s imagine when adding the other two Precepts into the same balance.
+These three, alone, are already a life-or-death determinant; let’s imagine when adding the other two Precepts into the same balance.
 We cannot, without His aid, worthy build our lives and our world.
 If, for any reason, we compromise His intended ordinary means or pathways necessary for the granting of His daily Peace, we will not have real Peace; at least not until we are properly corrected by conversion and docility.
 The rejection of His grace, even if implicit or not fully conscient, cannot fail to have very serious consequences.
 Actually, especially in cases of explicit rejection, regardless of how much we pray, beg, or insist, at a personal level -case by case- God never give-in, give-up, never convey, never ever part-with, sag or subside, until each one of us rejects pride, unforgiveness, and start to learn how to love others, as He Loved us: No exceptions!

 Not even the deep sadness revealed by Our Blessed Mother at La Salette, to the point of weeping, was enough for humanity to understand the Parable of the Great Banquet (Mt.
 22).
 Jesus compared the whole Kingdom of Heaven with its entry-gate from Earth, which is the Mass in His Church: "[The gate for] The Kingdom of Heaven is like a king who gave a wedding feast for his Son."
 He dispatched his servants to summon the invited guests to the feast, but they refused to come.
 A second time he sent other servants, saying, tell those invited: ‘Behold, I have prepared my banquet; my calves and fattened cattle are killed, and everything is ready; come to the Feast'.
 Some ignored the invitation and went away; one to his farm, another to his business.
 The rest laid hold of his servants, mistreated them, and killed them.
 The king was enraged and sent his troops, who destroyed those murderers and burned their city.
 Then he said to his servants, "The feast is ready [anyway], but those who were invited were not worthy to come."
 Go out, therefore, into the main roads and invite to the feast whomever you find.
 The servants went out into the streets and gathered all they found, bad and good alike, and the hall was filled with guests."
 Sounds familiar?
 What kind of people attend Sunday Masses?